oshp/oshp-validator/README.md

 It is provided via this [single file](tests_suite.yml).

+[Visual Studio Code](https://code.visualstudio.com/) is used for the test suites development.
+A Visual Studio Code [workspace file](project.code-workspace) is provided for the project.

 The following parameters are supported:

 | **Parameter name**         |                                                                **Description**                                                                                              | **Default value** | **Mandatory** |